 Fota Wildlife Park - Long Walks with Surprise Encounters

 Situated on Fota Island just outside Cork City, Fota Wildlife Park is a sprawling woodland and home to several endangered species.

-You may travel here by train (the station is a bit of a walk away) or by car.
+You may travel here by train (though the station is a bit of a walk away) or by car.

-With loads of picnic areas and a decent restaurant, the park is suited for a full day ... and large enough not to appear too crowded even on busy days (though there are some bottlenecks).
+With lots of picnic areas and a decent restaurant, the animal park is good for a full day outing and large enough not to appear too crowded even on busy days (though there are some bottlenecks).

-Animals include not only those already mentioned above, but also giraffes, red pandas, a whole host of different species of wetland birds, and much more - all in all, a very interesting and diverse mix.
-Spontaneous encounters are possible at all times, better keep a hold of small kids.Continue to 6 of 7 below.
+In addition to the animals already mentioned above, the Irish wildlife center is also home to giraffes, red pandas, a whole host of different species of wetland birds, and much more - all in all, a very interesting and diverse mix.
+Spontaneous encounters are possible at all times, so it is better to keep a hold of small kids.Continue to 6 of 7 below.

 06 of 07